 The good news for visitors is that Finland maintains an extensive network of ATMs, each gladly accepting international cards.
 Just as many have the option for English onscreen instructions.

 Alternatively, most well-known credit and debit card brands are widely accepted.

 Children undergo nine years of compulsory education in Finland.
 This applies equally for Finnish nationals and expats alike.
-This is hardly a bad thing as Finnish schools are highly regarded, being well-funded, and with pupils benefitting from highly-trained teachers and small class sizes.
+This is hardly a bad thing as Finnish schools are highly regarded and well-funded, and pupils benefit from highly-trained teachers and small class sizes.
 Indeed, this is reflected in the grades that Finnish pupils enjoy, which are some of the very best in the world.

 Finnish food has divided critics for years.
 Some have rather unkindly referred to Finnish food as boring and mediocre, while others find they rapidly grow to love the hearty selection of ingredients on offer.
 Only by truly immersing yourself in Finland’s strong culinary heritage will you be able to decide on which side of the fence you fall!

 For a nation with so much coastline, not to mention her many lakes, it should come as no surprise that seafood features prominently on many menus.
 Pickled herrings – known as “silakat” – are a very common ingredient.
 Perhaps more popular among expats and visitors is the incredible smoked salmon – often served warm and thickly sliced.